techcentaur/techcentaur.github.io/_posts/2025-01-19-what-melancholia-means-to-me.md

 ---
 layout: post
-title: Melancholia to Me, And Its Praise
+title: The Art of Carrying Melancholia
 type: post
 ---